-This year we are proposing a forestry differential, an approach already taken by some of our neighbouring Councils.
-This special rate is proposed to be put in place for land specifically associated with forestry to help offset the damage to our rural roads.
+This year we are proposing a differential around forestry, an approach already taken by some of our neighbouring Councils.
+This special rate is to be put in place for land specifically associated with forestry to help offset the damage to our rural roads.

-We have recently closed the Taihape community town hall facility because of the associated earthquake risk.
+Recently we have closed the Taihape community town hall facility because of the earthquake risks associated with it.
 Council has already signalled in the Long Term Plan a commitment to work on the civic buildings throughout our district.
 We have already engaged a company and work is underway on the business cases for both Marton and Taihape to prepare public documents for discussion.

 My thanks to Peter Beggs our Chief Executive and staff for they have achieved amazing progress.
-To my fellow Councillors, many of whom have given a huge amount of time to understanding the reform process and attending the workshops in preparing for these planning processes, it has been a pleasure to work with you all.
+To my fellow Councillors, many of whom have given a huge amount of time to understanding the reform process and attending the workshops we have had in preparing for these planning processes, it has been a pleasure to work with you all.